 Baltimore's Best Sports Bars

 Alot of people ask me "Hey Phil!
 What's your favorite spot to watch a game and have a beer when the Ravens or Orioles are out of town?"
-Usually I have no definitive answer and simply make my bodyguard remove them from my personal bubble so I decided to visit all the sports bars Baltimore has to offer and rank the top five.
+Usually I have no definitive answer and simply make my bodyguard remove them from my personal bubble but this time I decided to visit all the sports bars Baltimore has to offer and rank the top five.
 Tough job huh?
-Remember there is more to being a "sports bar" than just having the game on the TVs.
+Remember there is more to being a "sports bar" than just having the Ravens or Orioles game playing on the TVs.
 I judged these establishments on: location, number of televisions, beer selection, and menu.
 Here we go.......

 Elliott's Pour House (3728 Hudson Street)